On Robust Empirical Likelihood for Nonparametric Regression with Application to Regression Discontinuity Designs: Discussion

 \section{Discussion}

 Our paper introduces a novel EL-based strategy for nonparametric regression and RDD inference.
 The key innovation lies in the development of fully data-adaptive robust weights that simultaneously correct for bias and account for its variability, thereby enabling an automatic and valid EL-based inference procedure that retains the Wilks-type chi-squared limiting distribution while exhibiting strong robustness properties.
 Looking ahead, several important directions remain to be explored.
-First, it is possible to develop Bartlett-type corrections or bootstrap adjustments within our framework as potential second-order refinements, building on techniques similar to those in \cite{chenQin2000} and \cite{OTSU2015}, which typically involves substantial technical and computational complexities.
-Another important and related topic is bandwidth selection.
-In our numerical studies, we adopted the MSE-optimal bandwidth selection method in the R package \verb|rdrobust|, which is convenient and user-friendly.
-For inference purposes, however, it is of greater interest to study coverage-optimal bandwidth selection under the proposed robust EL framework.
-Ideally, this would be achieved without requiring additional variance estimation, potentially through higher-order asymptotic analysis and Edgeworth expansions to better characterize the coverage properties of our proposed confidence intervals.
-The third interesting direction is to extend the proposed approach to nonparametric quantile regression and quantile RDD; see, e.g., \cite{qu2019uniform} and \cite{xu2020inference}.
-A key challenge in this context is how to conduct uniform inference across various quantile levels within our proposed robust EL framework.
-These topics fall beyond the scope of the current paper and will be pursued elsewhere.